hpc/pavilion2/docs/README.txt

 multiple parts that can be targeted due to different features for the part.
 Does target cluster make sense still.

-6. Alaways could use some code refactoring.
+6. Could always use some code refactoring or just general code reviewing.

 7. Much in the way of handling all the posible error conditions that may arise if the test suite is configure wrong.
-Love to see more unit testing here.
+Much more unit testing here.